Ghosting (medical imaging)

-These movements, when reflected over the anatomy may result in improper diagnosis of the disease and hence have to be identified and suppressed.
+These movements, when reflected over the anatomy, may result in improper diagnosis of the disease and therefore need to be identified and suppressed.

 Problem statement and basics

 Phase encoding

 In MRI, phase encoding is the process of acquiring data by altering the phase of the spin of the atom by applying magnetic pulses before acquiring the actual data.

 Ghosting in k-space

 k-space is a graphic matrix of an MR that represents the Fourier transform domain of an image before undergoing the Inverse Fourier transformation.The phase deviations that occur in the k-space of an MR image decide the characteristics of the ghosts that appear in the resulting image.
 Even though most of the ghosting is due to the phase deviation in the phase encoded direction, they also appear in other directions of the k-space.

 Echo-planar imaging

 The basic principle of ghosting can be explained with the help of Echo-Planar Imaging (EPI).
-Echo-planar imaging is an MRI technique that reduces the time of data acquisition so as to reduce the movement of the patient during capturing.
-An image in the EPI can be acquired within the range of 20-100 msec.
+Echo-planar imaging is an MRI technique that reduces the time of data acquisition to reduce capture of patient movement.
+An image in the EPI can be captured in between 20-100 milliseconds.

-Multiple lines of data are captured by transmitting RF pulse sequences with a gradient difference of 90° and 180°.
+Multiple lines of data are created by transmitting RF pulse sequences with a gradient difference of 90° and 180°.
 After the 180° pulse, the frequency encoding gradient rapidly changes to a negative amplitude and the resulting echos are encoded in the phase encoded axis.
 The pulses that are used to excite can be classified into 2 types, namely 'single shot' and 'multi-shot' pulse sequences.
 The multi-shot echo planar images tend to capture more data than that of the single shot EPI.